rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 &nbsp;<br>

-The total award for each Fellow will therefore be $22,000 per Fellow for the year.
-We will make up to 15 Fellowship awards in 2024.
+<center>The total award for each Fellow will therefore be $22,000 per Fellow for the year.
+We will make up to 15 Fellowship awards in 2024.</center>

 <br>